nitefood/asn/README.md

 ## Mapping the IP(v4/v6) address space of specific countries

-The tool will search and display all IPv4 and IPv6 CIDR blocks allocated to a specific country when launched with the `-c` command line switch.
-Searching for a specific country code with a leading dot (e.g. `.fr`) will yield direct results for France, while full text search will display country codes matching the search string, or proceed to display the results if only one match is found.
-JSON output is supported.
+The tool will search and display all IPv4 and IPv6 CIDR blocks allocated to a specific country when launched with the `-c` command line switch, plus some statistics.

+* Searching for a specific country code with a leading dot (e.g. `.fr`) will yield direct results for France, while full text search will display country codes matching the search string, or proceed to display the results if only one match is found.
+* Statistics such as v4 prefix length distribution, total IPv4 addresses available to the country, IPv4 addresses per capita, etc. are included.
+* JSON output is supported.

 *Usage Examples:*